asokraju/ccdm_questions_library/quiz_app/README.md

 - Full explanations for learning
 - Organized by topic and difficulty

+### 4. Cross-Device Synchronization (NEW!)
+- **User Profiles**: Create users on any device, access from anywhere
+- **Real-Time Sync**: Comments and progress sync automatically
+- **Offline Mode**: Works offline with sync queue for later
+- **Sync Status**: Visual indicator shows connection and sync status

-### 4. Responsive Design
+### 5. Responsive Design
-- Works on desktop and mobile devices
+- Works seamlessly on desktop and mobile devices
+- iOS/Android optimized with custom input components
-- Clean, modern interface
+- Clean, modern interface with accessibility considerations
-- Accessibility considerations
+- Network IP auto-detection for mobile access

 ## Adding New Questions